BetaMasaheft/Documentation/split applications release process.md

 4. populate `expanded` with `makeExpand.xql` which calls `expand.xqm` and stores files to the `expanded` collection with the right permissions. this will use the lists, the _EthioStudies_ library and the _BetMasData_ library.
 Make sure they are indexed or the performance will be horrible.
 Run authority-lists with profiling on in monex, to check.
     - check that split files which need to be in parts to come through from GitHub have been remerged taking into consideration Xinclude statements.
 This should be the default behaviour.
     - this takes quite some time (16.9.21 it took, only for manuscripts 7468.928 seconds, so a bit more than 2 hours).
 To run an the entire data including IHA it takes really a lot.
 I usually run the smaller collections (narratives, authority-files, Institutions, Studies) and then let the biggest go overnight.
 I skip corpora and the choniajki dataset, these do not need expansion. you can check that all has been transformed with `tryout.xql` which will simply count resources in the subcollections so that you can see where there is something missing.
 If numbers do not match, update permissions and try again. eventually export the data and compare with oxygen diff directories to see what is missing.
+5. update data in Fuseki
+    - make sure a collection exists called /rdf into /db .
+This should already contain subcollections for each item type, without subfolders
+    - make sure Fuseki is running on localhost:3030 (see below),
+    - make sure the triplestore is configured correctly and the betamasaheft graph is active and contains
+            - _betamasaheftnew2.owl_ the ontology
+            - _snap.rdf_ the SNAP ontology
+            - _saws.rdf_ the SAWS ontology
+            - _lawd.rdf_ the LAWD ontology
+            - _equivalences.rdf_ a set of additional owl:sameAs statements.
+            [actually, the reasoner is giving issues in the query. some errors in the ontologies are present which multiply instances, so, it is commented out from the configuration at the moment]
+    - run `makeRDF.xql` changing the collection path for each of the main collections.
+This will store in the collection into existdb the data and also update Fuseki.
+This will also take sometime (transformed to RDF and stored in Fuseki 179 file(s) in 13.996 seconds. transformed to RDF and stored in Fuseki 8947 file(s) in 603.324 seconds. transformed to RDF and stored in Fuseki 18003 file(s) in 2768.371 seconds. transformed to RDF and stored in Fuseki 6619 file(s) in 964.014 seconds. transformed to RDF and stored in Fuseki 16548 file(s) in 2348.666 seconds.) and not all file will end up in the triplestore.
+You can avoid this if you have a dump from the previous version from Fuseki.
+There are several steps in the TEI , in the transformation to RDF, and from XML to turtle that will have to be tackled but are minor at the moment. the most reasonable way to deal with them at the moment is to see when they cause errors.
+    - add also the _EthioStudies.rdf_ export into the graph.

 #### Store related applications datasets